devine-dl/pywidevine/README.md

 ## Credit

-- Widevine Icons &copy; Google.
+- Widevine Icon &copy; Google.
-- Protocol Overview &copy; https://www.w3.org/TR/encrypted-media -- slightly modified to fit the page better.
 - The awesome community for their shared research and insight into the Widevine Protocol and Key Derivation.

 ## License